carlaferraz/carlaferraz/README.md

 **About Me!**

 - She / her
 - I’m currently a I.T.
-(Information System) Undergrad student at PUCPR (Curitiba - Brazil).
+Undergrad student at PUCPR (Curitiba - Brazil).
 - I do more commits at 3 AM than at any sane hour.
-- My official soundtrack is 2000s cheesy rock dad music.
+- My official playlist is 2000s cheesy rock dad music.
 <br>

 <p>